wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Database/RDB/RDB-List.md

 - [2016-Clean SQL](http://jonathansacramento.com/posts/20161119_clean_sql.html): 如何编写清晰的 SQL 代码

 - [SQL cheat sheet](https://zeroturnaround.com/rebellabs/sql-cheat-sheet/): We realize that it’s hard to fit everything you need to know about SQL on a single A4 page.

-- [Intro to SQL: Querying and managing data #Course#](https://parg.co/Uxe): Learn how to use SQL to store, query, and manipulate data.
-SQL is a special-purpose programming language designed for managing data in a relational database, and is used by a huge number of apps and organizations.

 - [SQL Basics](https://hgducharme.gitbooks.io/sql-basics/content/basic_syntax/README.html)